rock-solid/wordpress-mobile-pack/wp-content/plugins/wordpress-mobile-pack/readme.txt

 1. Click 'Activate' for the plugin.
 1. Go to the 'WP Mobile Pack' admin panel.
 1. Go to the 'Look & Feel' tab.
 Choose color schemes, fonts and add your own logo and app icon.
 1. Go to the 'Content' tab.
-Disable or enable categories depending on what content you want to show in the mobile web app.
+Disable, enable or order categories and pages depending on what content you want to show in the mobile web app.
 1. Go to the 'Settings' tab to choose a Display Mode and add your Google Analytics ID.
 1. Access your site in a mobile browser and check if the application is displayed.
 If the app is not loading properly, make sure that the file exporting the content - http://yoursite.com/{your plugins folder}/wordpress-mobile-pack/export/content.php - can be accessed in the browser and doesn't return a '404 Not Found' error.
 1. You're all done!